-Apply online here... (application covers all four grants)
+Apply online here... (application covers all three grants)

 The AAS program travel grant offers $500 for AAS majors and $250 for AAS minors for travel to Africa broadly defined.
 Available for credit and non-credit bearing programs.
 Travel does not need to be affiliated with Lehigh University.